-Using the Suns in the Sun Workstation Lab
+Using the Machines in the Sun Lab

-NEVER, NEVER, NEVER TURN OFF A SUN
+NEVER, NEVER, NEVER TURN OFF A MACHINE in SUN LABS

 IMPORTANT: When you finish using one of the Suns, be sure to log out (see the section titled Logging Out below).
 Otherwise, anyone can sit down at the computer you just left and access and modify your files, send harrassing email as you, and so on.

-Availability of Sun Machines and Labs
+Availability of Sun Lab Machines

 Table of Contents